eclipse-hono/hono/readme.md

 ### Get in Touch

 Please check out the [Hono project home page](https://projects.eclipse.org/projects/iot.hono) for details.
+We are also available on `#rhiot` IRC channel on Freenode and [Hono Dev mailing list](https://dev.eclipse.org/mailman/listinfo/hono-dev).

 ### Build status